-5. Grievance mechanism

-- (i) UN-Habitat will implement a grievance mechanism in the target areas, which will allow an accessible, transparent, fair and effective means of communicating if there are any concerns regarding project design and implementation.
-Employees, and people benefitting / affected by the project will be made aware of the grievance mechanism for any criticism or complaint of an activity. - (ii) This mechanism considers the special needs of different groups as well as gender considerations and potential environmental and social risks.
+- 5. Grievance mechanism - (i) UN-Habitat will ensure that this grievance mechanism is operational in the target areas throughout the project implementation, which will allow an accessible, transparent, fair and effective means of communicating if there are any concerns regarding project design and implementation.
+Employees, and people benefitting or affected by the project will be made aware of the grievance mechanism for any criticism or complaint of an activity. - (ii) This mechanism considers the special needs of different groups as well as gender considerations and potential environmental and social risks.
 A combination of mailboxes (at community level), confidential persons in the community and telephoning options offer an immediate way for employees and people affected by the project to safely express their concerns.
-The options will allow local languages and offer the opportunity for and people affected by the project to complain or provide suggestions on how to improve project design and implementation, which will be reviewed and taken up by the project implementation team. - (iii) Project staff will be trained in procedures for receiving messages and on the reporting of any grievances.
+The options will allow local languages and offer the opportunity for and people affected by the project to complain or provide suggestions on how to improve project design and implementation, which will be reviewed and taken up by the project implementation team.
+It should be noted that due to high rates of illiteracy in the target area, a telephone number will be provided, to ensure that people have an option to call rather than make written grievances.

+- (iii) Project staff will be trained in procedures for receiving messages and on the reporting of any grievances.
 Community chiefs will also be briefed how to obtain feedback from community members on a regular basis.
 In addition, monitoring activities allow project participants to voice their opinions or complaints as they may see fit. - (iv) The address and e-mail address of the Adaptation Fund will also be made public (i.e. project website, Facebook and mailbox) for anyone to raise concerns regarding the project: